WestDRI/wgpages/content/python202302/python-16-scripts.md

         print('\n', f[26:-4].capitalize())
         process(f,action)
 ```

+Now `sys.stdin` acts as if it was the name of a file containing whatever was passed as standard input.

 ```sh
 $ python read.py --mean data-python/gapminder_gdp_europe.csv
 $ python read.py --mean < data-python/gapminder_gdp_europe.csv    # anyone knows why this could be useful?